Step 4: Full View

 Does Engineer A's current command of the technical facts satisfy the Fact-Based Disclosure Obligation sufficiently to support immediate escalation to state and federal authorities, or must Engineer A undertake additional factual preparation before reporting, and could delay in escalation itself constitute an ethical violation?

-Escalate Immediately with Current Evidence Board's choice Escalate immediately to state and federal authorities using the technical knowledge currently in hand: identifying the specific standards violated, the state law prerequisite unmet, and the council's override, while explicitly noting in the report that additional technical documentation will be supplemented as it becomes available
+O1 Escalate immediately to state and federal authorities using the technical knowledge currently in hand: identifying the specific standards violated, the state law prerequisite unmet, and the council's override, while explicitly noting in the report that additional technical documentation will be supplemented as it becomes available Board's choice

 The Fact-Based Disclosure Obligation requires that Engineer A's reports to authorities be grounded in technically accurate, objectively verified information, not advocacy-driven assertions, so that the reports are accurate, complete, and technically grounded and Engineer A can credibly defend the professional basis for the reported concern against challenge.
 The Escalation Obligation When Initial Regulatory Report Is Insufficient demands timely further action after the council vote, because delay in escalation after the local process has demonstrably failed may itself compound the public safety risk.
 The Public Welfare Paramount principle forecloses treating a procedural quality standard as a mechanism to subordinate the substantive safety duty: Engineer A already commands the core technical knowledge sufficient to support a credible and truthful report, and using the pursuit of additional factual detail as a pretext for avoiding escalation would itself constitute an ethical failure.